-United States District Court - Southern District of Georgia 125 Bull Street Savannah Ga, 31401
+United States District Court - Southern District of Georgia 8 Southern Oaks Court Savannah Ga, 31405

-Molly Davenport, Courtroom Deputy Office: (912-650-4035) e-mail: molly davenport@gas.uscourts.gov
+Molly Davenport, Courtroom Deputy Clerk Office: (912-650-4035) e-mail: molly_davenport@gas.uscourts.gov

-I. Informal Discovery Conferences

-- a.
-Before filing a discovery motion, a party must first receive permission from the Court following an informal telephonic discovery dispute conference.
-Any party wishing to schedule such a conference should file their Notice of Request for an Informal Discovery Dispute Conference, available on the Court's website.
-The Notice shall advise the Court of the parties' available dates and times within a one-week period from the date of filing the notice.
+- I. Informal Discovery Conferences - a.
+Before filing a discovery motion, a party must first receive permission from the Court following an informal discovery dispute video conference.1 Any party wishing to schedule such a conference should file their Motion for an Informal Discovery Dispute Conference.2 The form is available on the Court's website.
+The motion shall advise the Court of at least three distinct, mutuallyagreeable, dates and times within a two-week period from the date of filing the motion upon which to conduct the conference.
 The Court will set the conference as soon as possible, taking into consideration the urgency of the issue, on a date and time convenient for the parties and Court. - b.
 At least 24 hours before the conference, the parties shall submit letter briefs, outlining their individual positions regarding the dispute and identifying which counsel and parties (if any) will appear for the telephonic conference.
 Such letters should be no longer than three pages single-spaced, and may include up to ten pages of exhibits.
 Because the parties will have met and conferred to narrow their dispute prior to contacting the Court, this page limitation should provide adequate room to fully capture their dispute.
 The parties' letter briefs should be factual and non-argumentative.
-These letters shall be submitted to the courtroom deputy via email to molly\davenport@gas.uscourts.gov and not filed on the docket.
+These letters shall be addressed to Judge Ray and submitted to the courtroom deputy clerk via email to molly_davenport@gas.uscourts.gov and not filed on the docket.
 They shall also be served on counsel for all other parties.
-At the conference, the Court will consider only the disputes
+At the conference, the Court will consider only the disputes outlined in those letters.
+Parties

-$^1$ This procedure applies to motions filed pursuant to Federal Rule of Civil Procedure 37, but is also applicable to motions for a protective order pursuant to Rule 26 and motions to quash a subpoena-if the place of compliance is this District-pursuant to Rule 45.
+1 This procedure applies to motions filed pursuant to Federal Rule of Civil Procedure 37, but is also applicable to motions for a protective order pursuant to Rule 26 and motions to quash / compel a subpoena-if the place of compliance is this District-pursuant to Rule 45.
 This procedure does not apply to those proceedings exempt from initial disclosure under Rule 26(a)(1)(B), cases where there is at least one unrepresented party, or Daubert motions and motions to strike experts.
 However, the Court may at its discretion apply this procedure to any discovery dispute regardless of case type upon notice to the parties.